 - In a small mixing bowl, whisk together the 1/4 cup of sugar and 2 teaspoons ground cinnamon for the coating.
 Roll each ball of cookie dough into a ball, then coat in the cinnamon sugar mixture and place back on the baking sheets, making sure to leave a little room between each one.

-- Bake in separate batches at 350°F for 7-10 minutes or until the tops of the cookies are set.
+- Bake for 8-10 minutes or until the tops of the cookies are set.
 Remove from the oven and allow to cool on the baking sheet for 5-10 minutes, then transfer the cookies to a wire rack to cool completely.